dgrisham/dgrisham.github.io/assignments/haskell/2/assignment.md

 **b. `applyIfTrue`**

-Write a function called `applyIfTrue` that has 3 parameters: a function, a value, and a boolean.
+Write a function called `applyIfTrue` that takes 3 parameters: a function, a value, and a boolean.
 If the boolean is `True`, then you should return the result of applying the function to the value.
 Otherwise, just return the original value.